-Council Directive 85/327/EEC of 12 June 1985 amending Directive 77/99/EEC on health problems affecting intra-Community trade in fresh meat, poultrymeat, or meat products.
+Council Directive 85/327/EEC of 12 June 1985 amending Directive 77/99/EEC on health problems affecting intra-Community trade in meat products.

+Introduction of a new requirement for persons employed in handling fresh meat, poultrymeat, or meat products.
 They will have to produce either an annual medical certificate or give an equivalent guarantee which must be approved by Commission decision.
 The certificate or guarantee would state that there is no medical impediment to such employment.